 Please read this guide carefully.
 It contains all the information you need to ensure that your exams run smoothly.
-Once you have read and understood this guide, please complete the online Student Examination Guidance and Entry Confirmation Form via this link https://forms.office.com/e/OPLUwWaa6v by Thursday 9th February 2023.
+Once you have read and understood this guide, please complete the online Student Examination Guidance and Entry Confirmation Form via this link by Friday 7th February 2025.

-If you have any queries or concerns, please do not hesitate to contact the Examinations Officer, Miss Hickey via exams@saint-martins.net.
+If you have any queries or concerns, please do not hesitate to contact the Examinations Officer, Miss Hickey via jhickey@saint-martins.net.